 Itad works with children and young people both directly and indirectly.
 Itad's direct work with children and young people includes, but is not limited to, interviews, focus groups discussions and participatory research processes.
-Indirectly, Itad employees, subcontractors and consultants may come into contact with children whilst working with adults and in children's communities.
+Indirectly, Itad employees and Suppliers may come into contact with children whilst working with adults and in children's communities.